VisionLabs/torch-opencv/README.md

 ###Reading/writing image
-Opencv reads image in row major format and shape is (height, width, channels) unless the image is loaded as grayscale or it is grayscale and loaded with cv.IMREAD_UNCHANGED flag, in that case the shape is (height, width).
+Opencv reads image in row major format and shape is (height, width, channels) unless the image is loaded as grayscale or it is grayscale and loaded with cv.IMREAD_UNCHANGED flag, in that case the shape is (height, width). cv.imread and cv.imwrite reverses channel order.
+If the image is in RGB on disk then after reading it becomes BGR (in memory) and vice-versa for imwrite.

 Loading image as it is on disk.
 ```lua